w3f/Grants-Program/applications/application-Etch.md

 - **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)

 ### Team's experience

+Nira is a UX Researcher / Designer and has been creating accessible, user friendly experiences in the government, not for profit and private sectors for over 10 years.
+She will help design Etch so it is easy-to-understand and accessible for all users, ensuring it is up to the standards of industry design principals.

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.